beet-software/dorm/dorm_firebase_database/README.md

 ## Schema, errors, and limitations

 The Firebase SDK, Firebase project, emulator, authentication, and security rules are configured outside this package.
-Errors from the SDK are propagated to the application.
+Provider failures are exposed through the portable `DormDatabaseException` contract; inspect `cause` and `providerCode` when Firebase-specific details are needed.
 The engine accepts String identities and does not provide automatic composite-key generation.

 ## Run the example